syvixor/skills-icons/README.md

 This command maps port 3000 of your host machine to port 3000 of the container, allowing you to access `Skills Icons` at http://localhost:3000.

+### Icon Removal Requests 🚫

+We strive to respect all branding guidelines and intellectual property.
+If you represent a company whose icon is included in this project and you would like it removed, or if you believe we have used an icon in a way that violates your branding guidelines, please open an issue on this repository detailing your request.
+We will review your request promptly and take appropriate action.
+We appreciate your understanding and cooperation.

 ### Support 💝

 If you find this project helpful, consider: